augustebaum/RL-hospital/README.md

 Simulate a hospital and explore different reinforcement learning algorithms to optimize policy.

+## Files
+- `hospital.py` defines the `Hospital` class along with the methods necessary to simulate the passage of time in a hospital instance (including the reward system necessary for learning a policy).
+- `learning.py` defines all methods pertaining to learning a policy: featurisations, learning algorithms, visualisation of policies.
+- `feat_exp.py` generates (or reads pre-generated) and plots data for experiment 1 of the report, where several featurisations are compared.
+- `fastdoc_exp.py` generates (or reads pre-generated) and plots data for experiment 2 of the report, where we study the behaviour of the agent
+- `rewards_exp.py` generates (or reads pre-generated) and plots data for experiment 3 of the report, where several algorithms and reward systems are compared.
+- `data_combine.py` is used to combine data arrays from different files: that way, all the data doesn't have to come from a single run of the experiment script.
+- `exp1`, `exp2` and `exp3` contain generated data for each experiment.
+When an experiment is run in "generate" mode, it automatically outputs the generated data to the corresponding directory.
+- (deprecated )`misalloc_check.py` generates data for a plot that used to be in experiment 3

+Each experiment can be run in "generate" or "read" mode; if the file is run with an argument, it assumes a data file in numpy binary format, reads the data from it and plots this data.
+Otherwise (no arguments), it generates new data according to the number of trials, steps and episodes given in the file, outputs the data to a .npz file for later use and plots it.

 ## Description
 The hospital has different doctors who specialize in different things.